Kotlin/dokka/dokka-subprojects/plugin-versioning/README.md

 file, you will need to re-generate documentation for such versions.
 Just adding the file will not work.

-The versioning plugin also bundles all other documentation versions that have been passed through `olderVersionsDir` and `olderVersions` configuration options by putting them inside the `older` directory.
+The versioning plugin also bundles all other documentation versions that have been passed through `olderVersionsDir` and `olderVersions` configuration options by putting them inside the directory passed through `olderVersionsDirName`.

 ## Usage example